 FMA Minimum Standards 2013

-On 2 January 2013 revised FMA Minimum Standards for the Risk Management and Granting of Foreign Currency Loans and Loans with Repayment Vehicles (FMA-FXTT-MS) entered into effect in Austria.
+On 2 January 2013 new FMA Minimum Standards for the Risk Management and Granting of Foreign Currency Loans and Loans with Repayment Vehicles (FMA-FXTT-MS) entered into effect in Austria.
 The main purpose for the revision of the three existing Minimum Standards (FMA-FX-MS, FMA-TT-MS and FMA-FXTT-EMS) was on the one hand the necessity to update and expand them in light of the ESRB Recommendations on lending in foreign currencies (ESRB/2011/1) published in September 2011, and on the other hand to also allow the experience gathered previously during supervisory activities to be reflected in the Minimum Standards.
 Furthermore, combining three existing Minimum Standards into a single document also helps to achieve a better overview and greater coherence in regard to the previous FMA Minimum Standards on the Foreign Currency Loans and Loans with Repayment Vehicles.

-The 2013 version of the FMA-FXTT-MS also implemented the recommendation (G.2) of ESRB/2011/1, which advises supervisory authorities in home Member States (home supervisors) to publish measures regarding foreign currency loans taken in host Member States (by host supervisors) on their website.
+The 2013 version of the FMA-FXTT-MS also implemented the recommendation (G.2) from ESRB/2011/1, which advises supervisory authorities in home Member States (home supervisors) to publish measures regarding foreign currency loans taken in host Member States (by host supervisors) on their website.

 Revised FMA Minimum Standards 2017

-Extended information obligations: Once the remaining time to maturity of the loan is seven years or less, the bank is required to send an annual information letter about the current amount of the loan that is still outstanding, as well as, where applicable, also the current status of the repayment vehicle.
+• Extended information obligations: Once the remaining time to maturity of the loan is seven years or less, the bank is required to send an annual information letter about the current amount of the loan that is still outstanding, as well as, where applicable, also the current status of the repayment vehicle.

-Improving Market Transparency: Banks, whose outstanding foreign currency loan volume is more than 10% of the total loans, or who are expected to have significant legal or operational risks resulting from foreign currency loans and/or loans with repayment vehicles, or who are expected to have a funding gap of at least 20%, shall be required to make certain disclosures toward the financial market, in order to provide a comprehensive picture of their risk profile.
+• Improving Market Transparency: Banks, whose outstanding foreign currency loan volume is more than 10% of the total loans, or who are expected to have significant legal or operational risks resulting from foreign currency loans and/or loans with repayment vehicles, or who are expected to have a funding gap of at least 20%, shall be required to make certain disclosures toward the financial market, in order to provide a comprehensive picture of their risk profile.

 Minimum Standards do not constitute a legal regulation, but should be viewed as the Financial Market Authority’s interpretation in its capacity as the competent supervisory authority with regard to legal due diligence obligations.
 In referring to Article 39 paras.
 1 and 2 BWG, the FMA expects credit institutions to comply with these Minimum Standards in relation to the granting of and managing of foreign currency loans and loans with repayment vehicles.
 The Minimum Standards do not, however, prevent credit institutions from setting higher (internal) standards.

 A foreign currency loan is a highly speculative financial product, which from the FMA’s perspective is unsuitable or only suitable in specific circumstances for private households.
-Since the FMA was founded in 2002, it has always warned about the risks associated with foreign currency loans.
+Since the FMA was established in 2002, it has always warned about the risks associated with foreign currency loans.

 The FMA has produced an information leaflet jointly in conjunction with the Oesterreichische Nationalbank and the Austrian Economic Chambers, which informs about the particular risks of foreign currency loans and explicitly warns against this kind of currency speculation, also making use of some practical example calculations.
-This leaflet can still be downloaded (in German only) from the FMA website at:
+This leaflet can still be downloaded (in German only) from the FMA website.

 In October 2008, at the height of the global financial crisis, the FMA imposed a de facto ban on the new issuance of foreign currency loans to private households that still applies today.
 At the same time, the FMA has also obliged credit institutions to constantly monitor the development of each and every foreign currency loan that it has issued, and in the event of an increased risk to hold a meeting with the customer to suggest measures to be taken.